Autoliv (ALV) Receives a Hold from Kepler Capital

-Kepler Capital analyst Alexandre Raverdy maintained a Hold rating on Autoliv (ALV) yesterday and set a price target of $75.00.
-The company’s shares closed last Monday at $68.75.
+Kepler Capital analyst Thomas Besson maintained a Hold rating on Autoliv (ALV) yesterday and set a price target of $75.00.
+The company’s shares closed last Monday at $67.37.

 See today’s analyst top recommended stocks >>

-Autoliv’s market cap is currently $6B and has a P/E ratio of 13.01.
-The company has a Price to Book ratio of 2.84.

-Based on the recent corporate insider activity of 19 insiders, corporate insider sentiment is neutral on the stock.
-Earlier this month, Svante Mogefors, the EVP, Quality of ALV sold 1,605 shares for a total of $119,781.
+Based on the recent corporate insider activity of 20 insiders, corporate insider sentiment is negative on the stock.
+This means that over the past quarter there has been an increase of insiders selling their shares of ALV in relation to earlier this year.
+Last month, Svante Mogefors, the EVP, Quality of ALV sold 1,605 shares for a total of $119,781.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.